desmos-labs/desmos/docs/developers/queries/staging/reactions.md

 # Query registered reactions
-This query allows you to retrieve the list of registered reactions inside a optional subspace.
+This query allows you to retrieve the list of registered reactions inside an optional subspace.

 **CLI**
  ```bash